FuryanRasta/Merlinus/x/relationships/spec/01-overview.md

 # `x/relationships`

-This document specifies the Relationships module of Desmos.
+This document specifies the Relationships module of Mage.

-The module allows Desmos users to establish relationships between them, and also to block misbehaving users from harassing them in the future.
+The module allows Mage users to establish relationships between them, and also to block misbehaving users from harassing them in the future.

 ## Contents
 1. **[Concepts](02-concepts.md)**